unsortedhashsets/cicd_dashboard/backend/StandAloneDemoDC.md

 ### **!!!** IMPORTANT **!!!**:

----
-⚠️

-The LDAP Authentication from the container temporarily does not work.

-LDAP CLI function
-`ldapsearch -x -h ldap.corp.redhat.com -b dc=redhat,dc=com -s sub 'uid=mabramov'`
-does not work to.

-⚠️

----

 Authentication is possible only through the RH LDAP server.
 Kerberos password will be immediately mask with signal function: ci_dashboardApp/signals.py `create_profile` with string 'MASKED'